Kenny-Haworth/Projects/TerraNova/README.md

 <li>Food now begins at 40, population at 10, and offense at 0.</li>
 <li>Changed text from holding a festival, holding a feast, and gathering resources to make it more realistic and immersive.</li>
 <li>Decreased the population gains from the portal to balance the food consumption of a larger population.</li>
-<li>Since the player will not have a reasonable chance of rescuing the fair maiden early on, she will now only spawn after day 50, but still has a 1 in 100 chance of spawning each day after that point.</li>
+<li>Since the player will not have a reasonable chance of rescuing the Fair Maiden early on, she will now only spawn after day 50, but still has a 1 in 100 chance of spawning each day after that point.</li>

 </ul>